Team-Freak-Mizzou/FREAKalyze/README.md

 Select the folder that contains the output data from Project FREAK.

 To load your data, click the button at the top that says "Populate Graphs and Load Camera Feed".

+## Known issues

+There is a known issue where FREAKalyze will crash when Mac users with M series chips click on the refresh button.